 What is a chemical pump?

-A chemical pump is designed to safely handle, transfer, and dose corrosive or hazardous chemicals, including acids, alkalis, and solvents, without causing damage to the pump or risking leaks.
+A chemical pump is designed to safely handle, transfer, and dose corrosive or hazardous chemicals, including acids, alkalis, and solvents, without causing damage to itself or risking leaks.

 What types of chemical pumps are available?

-We supply a range of chemical pumps including magnetic drive pumps, air-operated double diaphragm (AODD) pumps, peristaltic pumps, and centrifugal pumps, each suited to different applications and chemical compatibilities.
+We have a range of chemical pumps including magnetic drive, air-operated double diaphragm (AODD), centrifugal and peristaltic pumps, each suited to different requirements and chemical compatibilities.

-How do I choose the right chemical pump for my application?
+How do I choose the right pump for my industry or application?

-Yes, chemical pumps are built with corrosion-resistant materials such as PTFE, PVDF, or stainless steel to safely transfer aggressive chemicals and maintain operational safety.
+Yes, chemical pumps are built with materials that are resistant to corrosion, such as PTFE, PVDF, or stainless steel to safely transfer aggressive chemicals and maintain operational safety.

 Do you provide support and servicing for chemical pumps?